wmtang2/SubOverlay-public/.github/README.md

 | Inaccurate transcription | Specify source language or switch to a larger model |
 | App won’t exit | Use tray → Exit (updated to fully terminate) |

+### Accuracy vs Latency (Streaming vs Chunk Mode)
+If you are unhappy with transcription accuracy in the default streaming mode, try switching to chunk mode:
+1. Tray icon → Settings → Transcription tab.
+2. Change Mode from `stream` to `chunk`.
+3. (Optionally) pick a larger model (e.g. `small` or `medium`) if CPU/GPU resources allow.

+Chunk mode processes slightly larger buffered segments, giving the model more surrounding context per inference; this usually improves punctuation and reduces short hallucinated fragments at the cost of a bit more latency.
+Streaming mode prioritizes immediacy and may emit shorter, occasionally less stable phrases.
+Pick the mode that best fits your scenario (presentations: streaming; post‑meeting notes / higher fidelity: chunk).

 If settings become unstable, delete `config/settings.yaml` (a fresh one regenerates next run).

 ## Privacy